TheNathanSpace/Assault/README.md

 ### Features

 - Package maps with plugin
-- Add more game modifiers like First to 5 (stars) or Most stars in 8 minutes
+- Add more game modifiers:
+    - First to 5 stars
+    - Most stars in 8 minutes
+    - Swap team on death

 - Actual documentation

 ## Roadmap